ckdenouden/AVO-NG/Readme.md

 If you do not have an Nvidia GPU, set the mode to `TAA` to ensure that the antialiasing works properly.

+The mod comes disabled by default.
+To enable it, activate `Skyrim Upscaler - DLSS FSR2 XeSS` in MO2 and `DLAA Upscaling` in ENB Oranizer.

 :warning: If your game crashes and the crashlog references upscaler, disable the mod. :warning:

 **NOTE**: Screenshots save to `AVONG/Game Root`.